 Why is this relevant?

-Space-based applications have become an integral part of everyday life, providing essential services such as communication, navigation, and Earth observation.
-This is also reflected in the increase of active satellites in space: The count has surged significantly in the past years from approx. 4 800 in 2021 to 7 700 in 2023 with another 50 000 satellites expected to be launched in the next decade.
+Space-based services applications such as communication, navigation, and Earth observation have become an integral part of everyday life.
+This is also reflected in the increase of satellites in space: more than 50 000 satellites are expected to be launched in the next decade.

 What is EU SST?